Visit Sweden for more than 90 days

 In the application, you must enclose the following:

-If you are an imam and are invited to Sweden to participate in activities covered by your regular duties, such as providing visiting sermons and lectures, you must have a work permit to be permitted to conduct the activities in Sweden.
+If you work for a religious organization and are invited to Sweden to participate in activities covered by your regular duties, such as providing visiting sermons and lectures, you must have a work permit to be permitted to conduct the activities in Sweden.

 Read more about how to apply for a work permit